License-Logic/documentation/PRIVACY_POLICY_CHANGES.md

 ## Contact Us

-IF you have questions about this Policy or how we handle your data:
+If you have questions about this Policy or how we handle your data:

 **General Support:** help@licenselogic.co
 **Privacy Requests:** privacy@licenselogic.co